 - Security deposit payments: Your landlord uses your security deposit toward the overdue rent.

-Depending on where you live, you may also be able to pay your rent by credit card.
-Though this can ensure you’re not delinquent on your rent, it also results in additional credit card debt and potentially more interest paid over time.
-Make sure you’re prepared to pay off your credit card as soon as possible to avoid further financial distress.
+You may also be able to pay your rent by credit card, depending on where you live.
+This can ensure that you’re not delinquent on your rent, but it will result in additional credit card debt and potentially more interest paid on your credit card over time.
+Try to make sure you’re prepared to pay off your card as soon as possible to avoid further financial distress.

 Find Local Assistance

 You can look to federal, state, and local resources to help cover your rent if you're not successful in working directly with your landlord.
 There are some resources you can tap for help if your financial hardship is due to the coronavirus pandemic.

 Rental assistance funds that were already approved before the August 2021 Supreme Court decision are still being distributed, and other assistance programs are available as well.
 The National Low Income Housing Coalition and the U.S. Department of the Treasury both provide detailed lists and search tools online to let you track down rental assistance programs in your area.

 There’s also Fannie Mae’s Disaster Recovery Program, which offers housing counseling and can connect you with additional federal and state resources that can help.
 Fannie Mae’s recovery experts can also help you better communicate with your landlord.